 Boulder’s city council is now weighing whether to slow wage growth for the city’s tipped workers by increasing the “tip offset,” a confusing term for the amount employers can pay tipped workers below the minimum wage.
 As this city calculator shows, the “larger” offsets being proposed by council would result in lower base wages for workers.

 The direction of the county and city debates becomes less surprising when considering the backgrounds and political coalitions of those involved.
-In an April straw poll, six Boulder City Councilmembers (Benjamin, Brockett, Kaplan, Marquis, Wallach and Winer) expressed support for expanding the tip offset and therefore allowing tipped workers’ base pay to rise more slowly than the planned minimum wage increases.
+In an April straw poll, six Boulder City Councilmembers (Benjamin, Brockett, Kaplan, Marquis, Wallach and Winer) expressed support for expanding the tip offset, which would allow tipped workers’ base pay to rise more slowly than it otherwise would under the planned minimum wage increases.

 In a 2024 column for Boulder Weekly, I argued that a city council composed primarily of retirees and self-employed people might reasonably be expected to prioritize the perspectives of business owners over workers.
 Several of the groups that spent the most supporting Kaplan, Benjamin and Wallach in November 2025 listed cutting tipped wages as a campaign priority.